Dynamsoft/barcode-reader-javascript-samples/hello-world/7.read-video-nextjs/README.md

-# JavaScript Hello World Sample - Next.js
+# Hello World Sample for Next.js

 [Next.js](https://nextjs.org/) is an open-source development framework built on top of Node.js enabling [React](https://reactjs.org/) based web applications functionalities such as server-side rendering and generating static websites.
 Follow this guide to learn how to implement Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") into a Next.js application.
-Note that in this sample we will use `TypeScript`.
+Note that in this sample `TypeScript` is used.

 ## Official Sample